BLCM/bl3mods/TheGigaMaster/Varkid Evolution Increase/README.md

 No health adjustments were made, only changes to evolution rate were adjusted.

 This is the first time I've ever made a mod, let alone do anything involving code (excpet for printing Hello, World! in 9th grade).
 So if things don't go quite as expected, don't be shocked when it breaks.
-Any feedback/tips/advice is appreciated!
+Any feedback/tips/advice/balance suggestions are appreciated!
-At some point, I may make variations of this mod to choose how hard it will be.
+At some point, I may make variations of this mod to allow players to choose how hard will be by increasing/decrasing evolution chance.

-#

-Normal Mode
+## Normal Mode

 The aim of normal mode was to make badasses more frequent and to rarely fight larva.
 Becuase let's be honest, no one wants to fight larva.
 Unless you've just stared a new game or are going in undergeared.